LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - Handling expected errors (like file open failure)
 - Data outside of your control

-In these cases you should **VALIDATE** instead like in rule 7.
+In these cases you should **VALIDATE** like in rule 7.
-Do not use assertions on user provided data.
+Do not use assertions on things you can't say should **ALWAYS** be true or false.
 This is because assertions are removable for performance reasons.
+The idea is that during development the assertion never triggered, so it should be safe to remove.
 An argument can be made if assertions should be removed in the first place since debugging never stops in programming.
-It is more so if performance is of absolute importance.
+For general cases assertions are typically removed for user convenience, but safety critical systems would want to keep them.
-If you want to modify the behavior of the default assertions, or don't want them to be removable you can create your own.
+If you want to modify the behavior of the default assertion, or don't want them to be removable you can create your own.

-Programs that run infinitely probably don't want to exit the program on assertion failure (especially if your machine is out in space).
-Instead you would want to log it.
+This brings up a question on how to write an assertion.
+Assertions should
+- Evaluate strictly to a boolean expression
+- Contain no side effects
+- Have a recovery action on failure
+- Be proven that it can fail or hold

 NASA defines an assertion like this
 ```
 #define c_assert(e) ((e) ? (true) : \
 tst_debugging("%s,%d: assertion '%s' failed\n", \